 Children ages 6-12 years can often benefit from early orthodontic treatment.
 Several situations, some inherited, can be corrected through early intervention to help children develop a proper bite and alignment in their later years.
 After the list of conditions below, each condition and how it is treated early is discussed further.

 - Small arch size resulting in crowding of the teeth

 Improper Jaw Alignment

 Ideally aligned teeth with good occlusion (the way the teeth come together – the bite) chew food efficiently, help with speaking, and provide a beautiful smile.
 Improper jaw alignment can take a couple of forms.
 The upper teeth may be too far forward from the lower teeth or the lower jaw could be positioned so the lower teeth jut out passed the upper teeth.
-The correct alignment of the bite is explained in the following video.

 Although these improper jaw alignments (called malocclusions) can be corrected as a teen or at times as an adult, in many cases it is best to correct these problems as a child.
 Receiving orthodontic treatment as a child to correct improper bite relationships allows the developing bone to be guided in a more ideal direction.
 This can create a more stable long term alignment and possibly prevent more difficult treatments when older.
 If your child has an improper bite, please contact us today for an appointment to discuss orthodontic care with Dr. Seaman.